-This Jalapeno Popper Pull Apart Bread is delicious jalapeno poppers, in bread form!
-With a soft, butterflake bread, stuffed with cream cheese, cheddar and roasted jalapenos.
+This pull apart bread channels all the great flavours of jalapeño poppers, in bread form!
+With a soft, buttery bread, stuffed with cream cheese, cheddar and roasted jalapeños.

-Beyond the basic requirements for jalapeno poppers – cream cheese, cheddar cheese and jalapenos – this loaf features a delicious, soft, butterflake bread and a light dusting of panko in the pan and on top.
+Beyond the basic requirements for jalapeño poppers – cream cheese, cheddar cheese and jalapeños – this loaf features a delicious, soft, buttery bread and a light dusting of panko in the pan and on top.

-I left the jalapeno stem on for fun.
-You don’t need to if you’d rather not.
+- I left the jalapeño stem on for fun.
+You don’t need to leave them on if you’d rather not.
 Obviously, you won’t be eating that part.

 If making the bread dough from scratch, note that it is a super slow riser!
 It never really doubles.
 It just gets puffier.
 Count on 90 minutes to 2 hours for each of the two rises and don’t stress if it doesn’t seem to be expanding very quickly.